Thiruvilaiyadal Puranam: 3. Discovery of Shiva to the locals; building the town Of Madurai and the reign of the first king

-4. Incarnation of Meenakshi, the Goddess of the Temple
+4. Incarnation of Meenakshi, the goddess of the temple

 Malayadhvaja-Pandyan although he had many wives, the chief of them being Kanjana-malai, daughter of the Chola king, had no child.
 In consequence he offered ninety-nine ashvamedha (horse) sacrifices, when Indra, becoming alarmed (since another sacrifice, would entitle the king to the Indra's throne), appeared to him and said, "Why do you give yourself this trouble?
 Perform the appointed sacrifice for obtaining a child before the temple of the god Shiva, and your wish will be granted."
 While the king was making the sacrifice, a young girl named Meenakshi of three years, covered with ornaments, was formed from the flame of the sacrificial fire pit.
 The king took up the child, and gave it into the hands of his wife Kanjana-Malai.
 On her applying the infant to her breast immediately milk for its nourishment first manifested itself.
-While bringing up the child it was found that she had three breasts, on which the foster-parents being afflicted, the voice of the god was heard from heaven, bidding them to give the child the same education as for a man, and adding, that when her appointed husband would come, then the third breast would disappear: when she was grown up they had her formally installed on the throne, and then Malaya-Dhwajan died.
+While bringing up the child it was found that she had three breasts, on which the foster-parents being afflicted, the voice of the god was heard from heaven, bidding them to give the child the same education as for a man, and adding, that when her appointed husband would come, then the third breast would disappear: when she was grown up they had her formally installed on the throne, and then Malayadhvajan died.
 Having performed, in becoming manner, the funeral rites for her foster parent, and worshipped in the temple, she afterwards ruled the kingdom in a proper manner.